manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 > **Note:** This figure depicts a load balancer and multiple Oracle Management Service (OMS) instances only to indicate how to deploy Oracle Enterprise Manager in a large organization.
 They are not prerequisites for an Oracle Enterprise Manager system installation.

-If you do not have the load balancer, the Management Agents communicate directly with the OMS instances.
+If you do not have the load balancer, then Management Agents communicate directly with the OMS instances.

 ### EM components